apache/iceberg-docs/landing-page/content/common/hive-quickstart.md

 0: jdbc:hive2://localhost:10000>
 ```

 You can now run SQL queries to create Iceberg tables and query the tables.
-For example:
 ```sql
 show databases;
 ```